 a.
 Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm’s length bargaining,

 b.
-Whether partnerships, joint ventures, and arrangements with management organizations conform to the Organization’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes and do not result in incurment, impermissible private benefit or in an excess benefit transaction.
+Whether partnerships, joint ventures, and arrangements with management organizations conform to the Organization’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes and do not result in inurement, impermissible private benefit or in an excess benefit transaction.

-Article VIII

-Use of Outside Experts
+Article VIII: Use of Outside Experts

 When conducting the periodic reviews as provided for in Article VII, the Organization may, but need not, use outside advisors.
 If outside experts are used, their use shall not relieve the governing board of its responsibility for ensuring periodic reviews are conducted.

-Model Conflicts of Interest Questionnaire
+Conflicts of Interest Questionnaire

 This questionnaire has been prepared in accordance with The Leadership School.
 Policy Statement on Conflicts of Interest, and is to be completed by The Leadership School.
 Board Members and any Key Personnel of The Leadership School as deemed necessary.